jakesyl/ChemMolConverter/README.md

 ChemMolConverter
 ================

-Conversions of Moles, Grams, and Number of Molecules Based on User Inputs of Elements and Compunds
+Conversions of Moles, Grams, and Number of Molecules Based on User Inputs of Elements and Compounds